JanHerca/urantiapedia/output/wikijs/en/article/IUA_Tidings/IUA_2022_graduation_of_david_linthicum.md

 _“Over the years some have asked me why so much time and energy is being devoted to prisoners.
 Are we not casting pearls before swine?
 In response to these types of questions I refer the reader to Jesus’ own admonition to his Apostles:_

 > _“And mark well my words: I have not come to call the righteous, but sinners.
 The Son of Man came not to be ministered to, but to minister and to bestow his life as the gift for all.
 I declare to you that I have come to seek and to save those who are lost.”_ [cf. [Matt.
-9:13b](/en/Bible/Matthew/9#v13); [Mark 2:17](/en/Bible(Mark/2#v17)); [Luke 5:32](/en/Bible/Luke/5#v32), [19:10](/en/Bible/Luke/19#v10); [UB 157:6.9](/en/The_Urantia_Book/157#p6_9)]
+9:13b](/en/Bible/Matthew/9#v13); [Mark 2:17](/en/Bible(Mark/2#v17)); [Luke 5:32](/en/Bible/Luke/5#v32), [19:10](/en/Bible/Luke/19#v10); <a id="a68_409"></a>[UB 157:6.9](/en/The_Urantia_Book/157#p6_9)]

 _This is the service PIRT endeavors to foster and carry forward, to minister to those who sit in darkness and to offer them the saving truths of the Fifth Epochal Revelation.
 Jesus was adamant that he was here to seek out the sinners, the lost coin, to welcome the prodigal son’s return and save the lost sheep._

 > _“Jesus was very partial to telling these three stories at the same time.
 He presented the story of the lost sheep to show that, when men unintentionally stray away from the path of life, the Father is mindful of such lost ones and goes out, with his Sons, the true shepherds of the flock, to seek the lost sheep.
 He then would recite the story of the coin lost in the house to illustrate how thorough is the divine searching for all who are confused, confounded, or otherwise spiritually blinded by the material cares and accumulations of life.
-And then he would launch forth into the telling of this parable of the lost son, the reception of the returning prodigal, to show how complete is the restoration of the lost son into his Father’s house and heart.”_ [[UB 169:1.15](/en/The_Urantia_Book/169#p1_15) 169:1.15]
+And then he would launch forth into the telling of this parable of the lost son, the reception of the returning prodigal, to show how complete is the restoration of the lost son into his Father’s house and heart.”_ <a id="a72_763"></a>[[UB 169:1.15](/en/The_Urantia_Book/169#p1_15) 169:1.15]

 **Comments from fellow Urantia Book students:**